Devin the Dude: Musical career

 In 2007, he appeared in a documentary titled Screwed In Houston produced by VBS/Vice Magazine that details the history of the Houston rap scene.

+Landing Gear (2008), Suite 420 (2010), Gotta Be Me (2010), One for the Road (2013), Acoustic Levitation (2017) and Still Rollin' Up: Somethin' To Ride With (2019).

-In 2008, he ended his 15-year relationship with Houston-based Rap-A-Lot Records after he decided not to renew his contract.
-Later that year, he signed with indie label Razor & Tie.
-Devin is currently being distributed by E1 Entertainment, formerly Koch.
-In 2012 Devin starred in the stoner comedy Highway, in which two pot smoking buddies go on a quest to find the best bud in the country on the legendary Highway 420.
+In 2008, Copeland ended his 15-year relationship with Houston-based Rap-A-Lot Records after he decided not to renew his contract.
+Later that year, he signed with indie label Razor & Tie, through which he released the album Landing Gear.
+In 2010, Copeland released two additional albums, Suite 420 (through E1 Entertainment) and Gotta Be Me (through Real Talk Entertainment).
+Finally, beginning with his 2013 album One for the Road, Copeland started releasing music through his Coughee Brothaz Music imprint, distributed by Empire.
+His subsequent studio albums are: Acoustic Levitation (2017), Still Rollin’ Up: Somethin’ to Ride With (2019), and Soulful Distance (2021).

+Outside of music, Copeland starred in the 2012 stoner comedy film Highway, in which two pot-smoking buddies go on a quest to find the best country's best cannabis on the legendary Highway 420.
 The soundtrack featured songs by 2 Chainz, UGK, Smoke DZA, Tha Dogg Pound, Slim Thug, Currensy, David Banner, Asher Roth and more.
 On June 24, 2013, Devin announced that his eighth studio album would be titled One for the Road and be released in September 2013.
 It was later confirmed for an October 8, 2013, release.

-Following One for the Road (2013), Copeland continued releasing music through his Coughee Brothaz Music imprint, distributed by Empire.
-His subsequent studio albums are: Acoustic Levitation (2017), Still Rollin’ Up: Somethin’ to Ride With (2019), and Soulful Distance (2021).

 As of 2025, Copeland continues to tour regularly in the United States and abroad, with performances documented across multiple cities and venues.

 Cannabis culture and entrepreneurship

-Copeland’s recordings have long been associated with cannabis themes and a relaxed, conversational delivery, leading multiple outlets to describe him as a pioneer of “stoner rap” within Southern hip hop.
-Critics have highlighted his “everyman” storytelling and understated humor as central to his appeal and influence.
+Copeland’s recordings have long been associated with cannabis themes and a relaxed, conversational delivery, leading multiple outlets to describe him as a pioneer of "stoner rap" within Southern hip hop.
+Critics have highlighted his "everyman" storytelling and understated humor as central to his appeal and influence.

-Songs such as “Doobie Ashtray” (2002) are frequently cited for normalizing cannabis-adjacent subject matter through intimate, day-to-day narratives rather than overt advocacy; coverage has also emphasized his long-running connection to weed-centric humor and lifestyle themes.
+Songs such as "Doobie Ashtray" (2002) are frequently cited for normalizing cannabis-adjacent subject matter through intimate, day-to-day narratives rather than overt advocacy; coverage has also emphasized his long-running connection to weed-centric humor and lifestyle themes.

-In 2024–2025, Copeland co-created a hemp and cannabis-culture brand, Coughee by Devin the Dude, developed in conjunction with The Cloud Committee, led by Manny Phesto (Manuel Levins Holden) and Vincent Santucci; brand materials describe “Coughee” as an extension of the social ritual and language that recur throughout his music.
-Copeland previously collaborated with Manny Phesto on the 2017 track “Dedicated.”
+In 2024–2025, Copeland co-created a hemp and cannabis culture brand, Coughee by Devin the Dude, developed in conjunction with The Cloud Committee, led by Manny Phesto (Manuel Levins Holden) and Vincent Santucci; brand materials describe "Coughee" as an extension of the social ritual and language that recur throughout his music.
+Copeland previously collaborated with Manny Phesto on the 2017 track "Dedicated".
+According to Rob Quest, who had been part of Copeland's group the Odd Squad, "coughee" was originally a slang term Copeland's friend group developed to be able to covertly talk about marijuana.